Taming-the-BEAST/Skyline-plots/README.md

 <figure>
 	<a id="fig:bdsky"></a>
 	<img src="figures/choose_bdsky.png" alt="">
-	<figcaption>Figure 15: Setting the prior on the tree to the birth-death skyline.</figcaption>
+	<figcaption>Figure 15: Setting the prior on the tree to the Birth-Death Skyline.</figcaption>
 </figure>
 <br>